neoforged/Documentation/docs/resources/server/loottables/custom.md

         this.entity = entity;
     }

-    // Static builder method, accepting our custom parameters and combining them with a lambda that supplies the values common to all entry types. public static LootPoolSingletonContainer.Builder<?> entityLoot(Holder<EntityType<?>> entity) {
+    // Static builder method, accepting our custom parameters and combining them with a lambda that supplies the values common to all entries. public static LootPoolSingletonContainer.Builder<?> entityLoot(Holder<EntityType<?>> entity) {
         // Use the static simpleBuilder() method defined in LootPoolSingletonContainer. return simpleBuilder((weight, quality, conditions, functions) -> new EntityLootEntry(entity, weight, quality, conditions, functions));